-What is 360 liposuction?
+What is 360 Liposuction?

-In fact, the term 360 liposuction refers to taking a more comprehensive approach when treating the midsection of the body.
+The term 360 liposuction refers to taking a more comprehensive approach when treating the midsection of the body.
 The objective with 360 lipo is to optimize the shape and contour of the area through liposuction.